dailikessushi/dailikessushi.github.io/README.md

-# dailikessushi

 - A Nipponese who is
 - loving GNU/Linuxes
 - learning 3D Graphics and 汉语